Alwatr/containers/alpine/README.md

 # Alwatr Alpine Container

-The unofficial docker container image for Alpine Linux.
+The unofficial docker container image for Alpine Linux packaged by Alwatr.
 The image is only 5MB and has access to a package repository that is much more featureful than other BusyBox based images.

 ## Usage